Floofy-psk/PD-Prediction-Model-Deployment-on-Azure-Cloud/README.md

 `docker push mriprojectcontainerregistry.azurecr.io/webapp`

-4)In the last step, deploy this Docker image from the Azure Container Registry on a Linux Virtual Machine using Azure App Service.
+4)In the last step, deploy this Docker image from the Azure Container Registry on a Linux Virtual Machine on Azure CLoud using Azure App Service.

 5)You can find the public URL to access this web app in the Azure App Service.